Travel in Iceland remains normal. See details on the latest eruption

 Conserve your energy

 Moving through water, as you probably know, can also be a challenge if you’re not used to it.
-Snorkeling can take a lot out of you.
-While you’re swimming, you will use muscles you might not have used before.
-Kicking around in fins can also be a bit difficult if you’ve never done it before.
+Even if you are a confident swimmer, snorkeling can take a lot out of you.
+Maintaining a downward-facing position and kicking with fins will mean you’re using muscles you might not typically exercise.

 Snorkeling at Silfra Fissure in Iceland